 This is me.
 A woman grappling with serious who am I and how do I want live the rest of my life issues.
 You’d think I would know by now.
-After all I am fifty nine!
+After all I am sixty three!
 But the great thing about getting older is the way it surprises you.
 By turning out to be nothing like you expected.
 So I don’t have all the answers.
 I don’t feel particularly grown up.
 I haven’t settled down and stopped wanting to do new things.
 And I’m always learning.

 In two weeks time my garden opens to the public for the first time as part of the NGS.
 Two things in particular are keeping my awake at night.
 One, that the absolute gloriousness of the garden right at this particular moment will have come and gone by the time we get there.
 And two, that the ****ing slugs will have eaten everything by then and there will be nothing left to see but a few slimy stalks.